Reading Time: 7 minutes, 31 seconds

 If you look at the supplementary appendix for this study, it breaks down these losses.
 The sham group only lost 0.19% of their fat mass while the semaglutide group lost 10.4% of their fat.
 But they also had less muscle loss as well.
 Specifically, those taking the placebo lost roughly 0.11% of their lean mass, of which muscle mass is a part.
 Those taking semaglutide lost much more or approximately 3.61% of their lean mass.
 (3)

 This discrepancy in muscle mass loss is due, in part, to the semaglutide group achieving a higher level of weight loss.
-The more weight you lose, the greater the lean muscle mass loss.
+In short, the more weight you lose, the more muscle you risk losing too, especially if you're not strength training or consuming enough protein.

 Generally speaking, losing weight is good—especially for people with obesity.
 Obesity can increase one’s risk of heart disease, type 2 diabetes, and musculoskeletal issues.
 It can even lead to poorer mental health.